 Mozambique Health Insurance

-The current health financing policy is based on the principle that all Mozambicans should have access to quality care at an equitable price.
-The public sector is largely complemented by the private sector (mainly in larger cities) and NGOs.
-Mozambique has 3 main central hospitals located in the country which service citizens′ major medical needs, one in Maputo that services the southern region, one in Beira which services the central region and one in Nampula for the northern region.
-In addition to this there are a number of health centres, small rural hospitals and provincial hospitals, all of which only cover the most basic health needs.
+The current public healthcare policy is based on the principle that all Mozambicans should have access to quality care at an equitable price.
+Public healthcare in Mozambique is largely complemented by the private sector (mainly in larger cities) and NGOs.
+Mozambique has three main central hospitals located in the country which service citizens′ major medical needs, one in Maputo that services the southern region, one in Beira which services the central region, and one in Nampula for the northern region.
+In addition to this, there are a number of health centers, small rural hospitals, and provincial hospitals, all of which only cover the most basic health needs.

 Private healthcare in Mozambique is available, however only in Maputo and other larger cities.
 Doctors in private clinics are expatriates themselves and can speak English.
 However, for any specialized care, or more complex procedures, expats are forced to seek medical help outside of Mozambique, mostly in neighbouring South Africa.

 Expats residing in or traveling to Mozambique should be aware that there is no national emergency number in Mozambique.
 Only private ambulances are available and only in the capital of Maputo.
 Anywhere outside the capital, such services are unavailable, or unreliable.
 Expats and travelers should, therefore, secure private health insurance in Mozambique that also includes the medical evacuation benefit.

 Despite major gains made by its healthcare system over the past decade, Mozambique's healthcare system is still relatively poor Lack of funding and a relatively high prevalence of major infectious diseases continue to plague the country, and until these key issues are addressed, Mozambique is a long way off modernizing their healthcare system.